 - The filling of cooling liquid (mix of water and glycol) inside the water chambers (6) of cylinder and end plate of cylinder B-side.
 An indirect circuit is made with a water pump mounted at the endplate of cylinder B-side.
 The flow of the cooling liquid is controlled by a flow switch FS 1.
 If the flow is under 1 l/min during a minimum time of 30 seconds, then the vacuum pump stops.
-The temperature regulator TS 3 will give an emergency signal if the temperature of the cooling liquid is above 100°C. The pump will stop immediately after the emergency alarm ring. - A direct cooling water circuit in the motor.
+The temperature regulator TS3 will give an emergency signal if the temperature of the cooling liquid is above 100°C. The pump will stop immediately after the emergency alarm ring. - A direct cooling water circuit in the motor.
 This circuit is active at start-up. - A direct cooling water circuit in the motor of COBRA NS vacuum pump.
 The cooling water flow is preset at 8 l/min at the factory and can be adjusted with regulating valve CWR.
-The flow is monitored by flow meter FME 2.
-When flow is too low: a warning then an alarm signal is generated by flow meter CWM to the PLC.
+The flow is controlled by flow switch FS 2.
+The cooling water circuit stabilizes the temperature of cooling liquid.
+When flow is too low a warning then an alarm signal is generated by flow switch FS 2.
 Status of the pump depends on the alarm function set by user (factory setting: ESS, pump stops after alarm condition).

-The COBRA DS vacuum pumps are principally dispatched with oil (injected according to customer's order) and cooling liquid already in the vacuum pump but, without cooling water.
+The COBRA DS vacuum pumps are principally dispatched with oil and cooling liquid already in the vacuum pump but, without cooling water.
 Before vacuum pump first startup, control the oil level and the cooling liquid level.
 In the event of absence of one or the other of these lubricants, please carry out the filling (please refer to the various chapters of filling).
 Do not forget to connect the cooling water supply before the first startup.
 Operation without these coolants can result in damage to the vacuum pump.